In June each year Trooping the Colour, also known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.

 F Company Scots Guards Trooped the Colour of the 2nd Battalion Scots Guards in the Castle Quadrangle where they were joined by the The King's Troop Royal Horse Artillery, Two Divisions and a Standard Party of the Household Cavalry Mounted Regiment the Number 2 Guard was found by Nijmegen Company Grenadier Guards, Number 3 Guard found by 1st Battalion Coldstream Guards and.
 Number 4 Guard found by 7 Company Coldstream Guards.

-Accompanied by a Massed Band of the Household Division and the 1st Battalion Scots Guards Pipes and Drums the parade culminated in a fly past by the Red Arrows and at 12 noon The King's Troop Royal Horse Artillery fired a 41 Gun Royal Salute from East Lawn to mark Her Majesty’s official birthday.
+Accompanied by a Massed Band of the Household Division and the 1st Battalion Scots Guards Pipes and Drums the parade culminated in a fly past by the Red Arrows and at 12 noon The King's Troop Royal Horse Artillery fired a 41 Gun Royal Salute from East Lawn to mark The Queen's official birthday.

-The King travels down The Mall from Buckingham Palace, by carriage, with a Sovereign's escort from the Household Cavalry Mounted Regiment.
+The King travels down The Mall from Buckingham Palace, on horseback, with a Sovereign's escort from the Household Cavalry Mounted Regiment.

-As the clock on Horse Guards chimes eleven Her Majesty The King arrives to take the Royal Salute from the officers and men of the Household Division on parade.
+As the clock on Horse Guards chimes eleven His Majesty The King arrives to take the Royal Salute from the officers and men of the Household Division on parade.

-After the salute The King rides up and down the ranks, in her carriage, inspecting the troops on parade.
+After the salute The King rides up and down the ranks inspecting the troops on parade.

 After the massed bands have performed a musical 'troop' the Regimental Colour, being trooped, is escorted up and down the ranks of Guards.

-The Foot Guards and the Household Cavalry then march past Her Majesty, and The King's Troop, Royal Horse Artillery, rank past with their Guns.
+The Foot Guards and the Household Cavalry then march past His Majesty, and The King's Troop, Royal Horse Artillery, rank past with their Guns.

-The King, in a carriage, rides back to Buckingham Palace at the head of her Guards, before taking the salute from a dais in front of the Palace railings as the troops march past on the way to their barracks.
+The King rides back to Buckingham Palace at the head of his Guards, before taking the salute in front of the Palace railings as the troops march past on the way to their barracks.

 Note: There is no fly past for either the Major General's or The Colonel's Review.